Dow Jones News Fund internships

 In the summer of 2014, Colin Kennedy received a digital media internship at The New Haven Register in Connecticut.

-And in the summer of 2015, Matt Leonard received a digital media internship at The Denver Post.
+In the summer of 2015, Matt Leonard received a digital media internship at The Denver Post.